INFORMATION FOR NOVICES

 If you lose something, post a note on Slack in the General channel.

 Bring a snack or an extra sandwich for after practice — you'll be starving.
 Protein, dried fruits & nuts, bananas, granola bars, or ask your coaches for suggestions.

 A gentle reminder about deodorant — the bus ride back will be, um, challenging with 50+ rowers post-workout.
 Toss an extra stick of deodorant in your crew bag for before and after practice, and please avoid sprays — the aerosols are not great for your lungs or your teammates' faces.

 I am having trouble affording crew.

 Oakton Crew seeks committed, motivated athletes regardless of your family's financial resources.
-We recognize that Crew is expensive, and if you would like to row but your family cannot meet the costs please contact your coach to discuss options.
-Additionally, each fall Northern Virginia high school students on free/reduced lunch may apply for funds from the Julia Shew Memorial Rowing Scholarship fund, described here, and if additional funds are needed Oakton Crew may be able to help balance the expense through scholarships.
+We recognize that Crew is expensive, and if you would like to row but your family cannot meet the costs please contact your coach to discuss options for requesting a scholarship or partial scholarship.
+Additionally, each fall Northern Virginia high school students on free/reduced lunch may apply for funds from the Julia Shew Memorial Rowing Scholarship fund, described here, and if additional funds are needed Oakton Crew may be able to help balance the expense.
 Please don't hesitate to ask about options.